software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 2
 >
 > One of the team members should create a GitHub repository for the project.
+To get started more quickly, you can use the [project-template](https://github.com/software-development-project-1/project-template) repository as the repository template.
+The repository contains a template for a Spring Boot application with Spring Web, Spring Data JPA, H2 Database and Thymeleaf dependencies.
+>
+> Open the repository in GitHub, click the "Use this template" button and choose "Create a new repository".
 Choose the "Owner" as the organization you created previously and give the repository a descriptive name and a description.
 This repository will become your project's repository where you start working on the project.

 {: .important-title }

 > Exercise 3
 >
 > Each team member should _clone_ the project's GitHub repository for their local computer with the `git clone` command. _Remember to use the HTTPS address_ of the GitHub repository with the command.
 See the [Git instructions](/git#githubs-workflow) if you have trouble.
+Start the Spring Boot application and make sure that there are no errors.

 {: .important-title }